 Case study: force majeure leave

-As soon as Mary returned to work she sent in a written application for the 2 days’ force majeure leave which included her personal details, her relationship to her child, the dates and reason for the force majeure leave.
+Mary sent in a written application for the 1 day force majeure leave which included her personal details, her relationship to her child, the date and reason for the force majeure leave.

 Some months later Mary’s father died suddenly and Mary asked if she could have a day off to go to the funeral.
 Mary’s employer said that unless she took annual leave she would lose a day’s pay if she went to the funeral.
 Mary thought that she could take force majeure leave for a day as the Parental Leave Acts 1998 - 2019 allows a maximum of 3 days force majeure leave in a 12-month period.
 Her employer said that unfortunately force majeure leave is only for the illness of a close family member.
 It does not give any entitlement to leave following the death of a close family member.